bahrus/xtal-state/README.md

 </xtal-state-watch>
 ```

 As we will see later, as long as you update the history.state object using the web components described in this document, then the where-path will limit which events the specific instance will respond to.
-This attribute isn't all-powerful howerver.
-If other external logic  decides to update the history outside the path specified , this web component will respond.
+This attribute isn't all-powerful however.
+If other external logic  decides to update the history outside the path specified, this web component will respond.
 I.e. it will oversubscribe.
 Solving that issue (if it is solvable?  maybe using proxies?) is a TODO item.

 If you are using good UI components which are optimized for dealing with small changes to the model (e.g. a virtual DOM), then hopefully the consequences of this oversubscription (for now) won't be too bad.